 Melissodes bimatris

-Melissodes bimatris Laberge, the mothered long-horned bee, is a somewhat common North American species of Melissodes that tends to occupy the western portions of the United States (Laberge, 1961; Fig. 13).
+Melissodes bimatris Laberge, the mothered long-horned bee, is a somewhat common North American species of Melissodes that tends to occupy the Western portions of the United States (Laberge, 1961; Fig. 13).
 Like all Melissodes, male M. bimatris have long antennae, and the females have short antennae in comparison (see "Genus" page for more information).
 This species resides in the subgenus Eumelissodes Laberge and females are highly variable, but in a very distinctive manner.
 Unlike most variable species of Melissodes, M. bimatris females have two distinct forms (dark and light) rather than a range of intergrades as in M. druriellus or M. rivalis, apart from a few specific characteristics.
-Both sexes of M. bimatris can resemble other species in M. (Eumelissodes) Laberge, but dark females are easily distinguished from all other species by their overall black to dark brown vestiture with bright ochraceous to yellowish dorsal thoracic highlights coupled with pale fluvo-ochraceous scopae (Laberge, 1961).
+Both sexes of M. bimatris can resemble other species in M. (Eumelissodes) Laberge, but dark females are readily identified from all other species by their overall black to dark brown vestiture with bright ochraceous to yellowish dorsal thoracic highlights coupled with pale fluvo-ochraceous scopae (Laberge, 1961).
 Lighter females, however, are fairly more challenging to identify, bearing high resemblance to those of M. ochraeus and M. semilupinus (although more so the former than latter).
-Males can be distinguished from most other M. (Eumelissodes) Laberge by their shiny galeae, entirely black mandibles, entirely yellow clypeaus, fairly long first flagellar segment (in comparison to those of M. agilis or M. trinodis), hyaline tergal rims, the first flagellar segment’s maximum length being more than one-third of the third segment’s minimum length, and the noticeably dense apical band of appressed to subappressed hairs that obscure the apical margin across the entire tergum (see “Description and Identification” for more information on both sexes) (Laberge, 1961).
+Males can be distinguished from most other M. (Eumelissodes) Laberge by their shiny galeae, entirely black mandibles, entirely yellow clypeaus apart from the tentorial depressions, fairly long first flagellar segment (in comparison to those of M. agilis or M. trinodis), hyaline tergal rims, the first flagellar segment’s maximum length being more than one-third of the third segment’s minimum length, and the noticeably dense apical band of appressed to subappressed hairs that obscure the apical margin across the entire tergum (see “Description and Identification” for more information on both sexes) (Laberge, 1961).
 M. bimatris is seemingly an oligolege of the family Asteraceae with a strong preference towards the genus Chrysothamnus (Laberge, 1961).
 However, collections have shown that M. bimatris seems to significantly prefer Ericameria (as well as Chrysothamnus) above all other floral documentations (Carril et al., 2023; Bentley & Osborn, 2026; Illinois Natural History Survey, 2026; Kenneth S. Norris Center for Natural History, 2026; MT James Entomological Collection, Washington State University, 2026).
 Given how similar the two Asteraceae genera are, this may instead reflect recent floral taxonomic revisions (i.e. many Chrysothamnus being reclassified as Ericameria) rather than a true new specialized floral-host relationship (see “Flower records” for more information).

 Description and Identification

-Based on Laberge's (1960) description, Melissodes bimatris are medium sized setacouse bees.
+Based on Laberge's (1961) description, Melissodes bimatris are medium sized setaceous bees.
 Females range from 11 to 15 millimeters in length and 4.0 to 5.5 millimeters in width (width measured at the widest portion of the metasoma).
 Males are a bit smaller, being about 10 to 14 millimeters in length and 3 to 4 millimeters in width (width measured at the widest portion of the metasoma).
 The female's first flagellar segment is on average 1.96 times the size of the second flagellar segment (standard deviation 0.022).
 The males are the opposite where the second flagellar segment is on average 4.68 times the size of the first flagellar segment (standard deviation 0.089).
 Female wing length is 4.10 millimeters on average (standard deviation 0.150 millimeters), and male wing length is 3.88 millimeters on average (standard deviation 0.167 millimeters).
 Females have an average of 14.75 hamuli (standard deviation 0.298), while males have an average of 13.30 (standard deviation 0.219).

 Female